Professor, Molecular Genetics

 Hereditary Research Laboratory

-Genetic analysis and medical follow-up services for breast and ovarian cancer risk among Jewish women in the Middle East are highly developed.
-Comparable services for women of other ancestries in the region were not available, however until the initiation of the Middle East Breast Cancer Study (MEBCS) in 2007 with support from BCRF.
-BCRF has been a continuous sponsor of the MEBC, the goal of which is to provide genetic counseling, analysis and follow-up services to all women of in the region.
+Genetic analysis and medical follow-up services for breast and ovarian cancer risk among Israeli women in the Middle East are highly developed.
+Comparable services for other women in the region were not available, however until the initiation of the Middle East Breast Cancer Study (MEBCS) in 2007 with support from BCRF.
+BCRF has been a continuous sponsor of the MEBC, the goal of which is to provide genetic counseling, analysis and follow-up services to women of all ancestries in the region.

-The MEBCS is directed jointly by Ephrat Levy-Lahad, MD, of Shaare Zedek Hospital and Hebrew University, Jerusalem, Israel, Dr. Kanaan and Mary-Claire King, PhD, of the University of Washington, Seattle, USA.
+The MEBCS is directed jointly by Ephrat Levy-Lahad, MD, of Shaare Zedek Hospital and Hebrew University, Jerusalem, Israel; Mary-Claire King, PhD, of the University of Washington, Seattle, USA and Dr. Kanaan.
 The MEBCS is a sister project of the New York Breast Cancer Study (NYBCS), directed by Dr King, and the Israel Breast Cancer Study (IBCS), directed by Dr. Levy-Lahad, which are also sponsored by BCRF.

 Dr. Kanaan is a Professor of Molecular Genetics in the Department of Life Sciences, Faculty of Science at Bethlehem University, Palestine and Director of the Bethlehem University Hereditary Research Laboratory (HRL), which he established in 1992.
 Over the last 18 years his laboratory has been investigating the genetically isolated Palestinian population and its high rate of genetically-based diseases, with a focus on hereditary hearing impairment (HHI).